WRFan/jailbreak10.3.3/README.md

 	reboot

-into ssh, don't use the iPhone buttons to switch the iPhone off/on, because iOS will write cached settings to disk before turning itself on, and we want to prevent that.
+into ssh, don't use the iPhone buttons to switch the iPhone off/on, because iOS will write cached settings to disk before turning itself off, and we want to prevent that.

 Alternatively, you can also kill "cfprefsd".
 Check for an example: